Akash-YS05/Portfolio/README.md

     <li>CSS</li>
     <li>Boostrap</li>
 </ul>
-Its still a work in progress as I will add more of my projects once they are ready and deployed.
+Its still a work in progress as I will add more of my projects once they are ready and deployed.<br>
+**NOT YET CONFIGURED FOR MOBILE PHONES**